-Visit Saint-Come-d'Olt (Midi-Pyrenees, France)
+Visit Saint-Come-d'Olt (Midi-Pyrenees, France)Photo Gallery

 Saint-Come d'Olt is a village about 25 kilometres north-east of Rodez, in the Aveyron department of the Midi-Pyrenees on the banks of the Lot River.
-The village is classed as one of the 'most beautiful villages of France' and is also on the popular pilgrimage route that leads from Le Puy-en-Velay to Santiage de Compostella (in Spain).
+The village is classed as one of the 'most beautiful villages in France' and is on the popular pilgrimage route that leads from Le Puy-en-Velay to Santiago de Compostella (in Spain).

 Exploring Saint Come d'Olt

-You can enter the historic centre of Saint-Come-d'Olt through one of the original gateways through the fortifications.
-These are the Porte Neuve, the Porte Malimande and the Porte Theron (the first two are original while the third is a reconstruction, identical to the original gateway).
+You can enter the historic centre of Saint-Come-d'Olt through one of the original gateways through the fortifications: these are the Porte Neuve, the Porte Malimande and the Porte Theron (the first two are original while the third is a reconstruction, identical to the original gateway).
 This part of the village is very compact and has lots of attractive medieval buildings squeezed in to the small space around the church and the surrounding streets.

 Just along the Rue de la Bouisse from the chapel is a small memorial called the Ouradou.
 This was erected in tribute to those who died when the plague arrived in the village in 1586, killing three quarters of the population.

-After exploring Saint-Come-d'olt take a drive up the hill opposite to see the 'lava flow' - a curious sight, where an enormous 'river of rock' spreads down the hillside, surrounded by trees and fields.
+After exploring Saint-Come-d'Olt take a drive up the hill opposite to see the 'lava flow' - a curious sight, where an enormous 'river of rock' spreads down the hillside, surrounded by trees and fields.
 A very unusual and interesting sight, a nice picnic spot alongside, and your children can enjoy clambering over the massive rocks!

 Tourist classifications for Saint-Come-d'Olt